Taming the Unicorn

 In another cruddy dream, the Lord spoke to me concerning the transitory nature of the pleasures of lust.
 He said, "It's not worth burning in Hell forever for this."
 Yes, I agree.
 In Hell, there is no comfort that can be derived from the memories of sinful pleasures, or even legitimate, earthly blessings.
 Hell is an endless sentence of being subjected to stench, pain, weariness, hunger, thirst, horror, noise, hatred, loneliness, frustration, boredom, and bitter regrets.
 There is no sexual experience that is worth that price.
 God holds us accountable to renew our minds in His Word while awake so that His Word influences us at all times.

-I stood on Yehoshua's feet (there is a wonderful play on words in that symbolism), embracing Him around the waist, and He held me so that I wouldn't fall.
+I stood on Yeshua's feet (there is a wonderful play on words in that symbolism), embracing Him around the waist, and He held me so that I wouldn't fall.
 Then He walked across the floor, crushing the scorpions under His feet.
-In this way, He showed me a beautiful picture of trusting Him in a childlike way, standing before God through Yehoshua's work on the Cross (that's the feat), embracing Him as my Saviour, remaining "in Christ", and being held by Him so that I would not fall into sin.
+In this way, He showed me a beautiful picture of trusting Him in a childlike way, standing before God through Yeshua's work on the Cross (that's the feat), embracing Him as my Saviour, remaining "in Christ", and being held by Him so that I would not fall into sin.
 Praise the Lord!
-Yehoshua is so truly wonderful!
+Yeshua is so truly wonderful!

 God also used a dream to show me that a former boyfriend, whom I had dated in my teens and had idolized, was totally unsuitable as a match for me.
 When I was eighteen, I refused to go out with him anymore after a wise woman of God advised that he was the wrong person for me, but I still had lingering feelings for him after I was married.